The Call (2020 American film)

 The Call is a 2020 American horror film directed by Timothy Woodward Jr. and starring Lin Shaye, Tobin Bell, Erin Sanders, and Chester Rushing.
 The film was written by Patrick Stibbs.

 Premise

-After the unexpected death of an elderly woman suspected to be a witch, a group of friends who tormented her are forced to call a phone installed in her casket.
-To their horror someone on the other end picks up and shows them what Hell really looks like.
+In the Fall of 1987, after the unexpected death of an elderly woman suspected to be a witch, a group of friends who tormented her are forced to call a phone installed in her casket.
+To their horror, someone on the other end picks up and shows them what Hell really looks like.